Minor Matters: Alex Liddi Starting to Hit

 His big August has helped salvage a Triple-A season that really isn’t that impressive.
 His .260 BA is respectable, but you’d expect more after he spent time in Seattle the past two years.
 The decrease in extra-base pop really stuck out, but Liddi seems to be whacking the ball with more authority lately.

-Expect to see him return to Em City in Seattle, but it’s unclear how much PT Liddi will get with Kyle Seager hitting well and the Mariners playing well enough lately to work their way into the fringe of the wild card discussion.
+Expect to see him return to Em City in September, but it’s unclear how much PT Liddi will get with Kyle Seager hitting well and the Mariners playing well enough lately to work their way into the fringe of the wild card discussion.

 - Talk about a breakout year.
 Adam Eaton is someone we profiled leading up to the 2010 draft as a player that could go as high as the fourth round but wound up lasting until the 19th round when Arizona plucked him.
 We think they got a bargain.
 The centrefielder leads the PCL in hits despite the fact that he began the season at Double-A and has missed the past few days after landing on the DL.
 The dude has 181 hits including 56 extra-base hits (44 doubles, five triples, seven homers) in 116 games.
 Woah.
 Oh, he’s also closing in on 40 steals.
 Eaton has moved through the minors incredibly fast and now the 23-year-old is on the precipice of the bigs.
 Expect him to get a look in Arizona this September, health permitting.

 - Another hot PCL player, Jimmy Paredes, was finally rewarded for his fine work when he was recalled to the Astros on Monday.
 We expected Paredes to be a top 40 third baseman this year, but he struggled badly in Spring Training and didn’t make the team, toiling all year at Triple-A. He racked up serious numbers on the basepaths and given that Houston is expected to give him major PT, Paredes looks like a nice waiver wire option for those in need of speed.